Robert Francis Goheen

 Robert Francis Goheen came to Princeton from India, where his father was a medical missionary.
 He graduated with the Class of 1940, Phi Beta Kappa, with highest honors in the humanities.
 Scholar, athlete, and campus leader, he was co-winner of the Pyne Prize, the highest general distinction conferred on an undergraduate.
 After completing a year of graduate study in the Department of Classics, Goheen entered the army.
 He served in the Pacific with the First Cavalry Division, reaching the rank of lieutenant colonel.
 When the war was over, Goheen returned to Princeton to continue his studies in classics.
 After additional work at the American Academy in Rome, he became a member of the Princeton faculty and, at the same time, director of the Woodrow Wilson National Fellowship Program, a nationwide effort to encourage young men and women to pursue careers in higher education.

 Although he repeatedly disclaimed any ambition to be known as a “building president,” Goheen saw more additions to the physical plant during his administration than any of his predecessors.
-During his first years in office, backed by a spirited campaign for capital funds, all the pent-up energies of Princeton—long constrained by depression and war — were released in a massive program of expansion.
-All told, Goheen nearly doubled the square footage under the campus’ roof.
+During his first years in office, backed by a spirited campaign for capital funds, all the pent-up energies of Princeton — long constrained by the Depression and war — were released in a massive program of expansion.
+All told, Goheen nearly doubled the square footage under the campus’s roof.

-Among the more important additions were the Princeton University Art Museum, the Woolworth Center of Musical Studies, the School of Architecture, the Woodrow Wilson School, the Engineering Quadrangle, the Jadwin Gymnasium, the Computing Center, and the complex of Fine, Jadwin, and Peyton Halls constructed for the mathematical, physical, and astrophysical sciences.
+Among the more important additions were the Princeton University Art Museum, the Woolworth Center of Musical Studies, the School of Architecture, Robertson Hall, the Engineering Quadrangle, the Jadwin Gymnasium, the Computing Center, and the complex of Fine, Jadwin, and Peyton halls constructed for the mathematical, physical, and astrophysical sciences.
 With these came a parallel growth in student housing.

 Physical expansion was accompanied by a proportionate increase in the financial resources of the University.
 The annual budget quadrupled, from approximately $20 million to $80 million.
 More than 20 endowed chairs were added.